mzabani/codd/docs/DATABASE-EQUALITY.md

 One could think including `pg_catalog` in the list of namespaces to be checksummed would fix this, but even if development databases contain a superset of production's collations, _codd_ only does equality checks at the moment.

+Our current recommendation is to create any collations you rely on in a your app's schema.

 ### System libraries and collations

 This section is more of the informative kind.
 This is handled by _codd_ in a way that is likely what you expect.